Table of Contents

 Most BJJ instructors tape their fingers before they start training.

-Like all other sports, there is a chances of injury in BJJ.
-After several training sessions, you begin to realize that it's not so easy to learn jiu-jitsu as it involves multiple bruises, injuries and wounds, and a lot of pain.
+Like all other sports, there is a chance of injury in BJJ.
+After several training sessions, you begin to realize that it's not so easy to learn jiu-jitsu as it involves multiple bruises, injuries wounds, and a lot of pain.
 Moreover, an important BJJ technique is gripping your opponent’s uniform to control and subdue him/her.

 Your hands take the brunt of this violent exchange where you are holding on to your opponent while he/she is thrashing and pulling at your hands violently to remove your grip.